Artem Akhrameyev: Career

-Volodymyr Lutsenko started playing in 1999 until 2002 for Metalist-2 Kharkiv and Metalist Kharkiv.
+Artem Akhrameyev started playing in 1999 until 2002 for Metalist-2 Kharkiv and Metalist Kharkiv.
 In summer 2002 he returned to Metalist-2 Kharkiv.
 In summer 2003 he moved to Desna Chernihiv in Chernihiv where he played 13 matches and scored 2 goals.
 In January 2004 he moved to Metalist-2 Kharkiv and Hazovyk-HGV.
 In summer 2004 he moved back to Desna Chernihiv where he played 14 matches and then he moved to Arsenal Kharkiv where he played 12 matches and scored 2 goals.
 In summer 2006 he moved Stal Kamianske and YPA in Finland.